Last updated: May 24, 2021

 What types of EPS foam packaging are prohibited?

-Single-use food product containers, such as cups, plates, bowls, trays, clamshell containers, cartons for eggs and other foods, and other products made of EPS that are used for selling, providing or serving food, are prohibited.
+Single-use food product containers, such as cups, plates, bowls, trays, clamshell containers, cartons for eggs and other foods, and other products made of EPS that are used for selling, providing or serving food or offered for retail sale, are prohibited.

 Exceptions: This prohibition does not apply to food or beverages filled and sealed in EPS containers outside of Anne Arundel County, prior to receipt by a food service business, or to materials used to package raw, uncooked, or butchered meat, fish, poultry or seafood for off-premise consumption.